dazuma/toys/toys/docs/guide.md

 Toys file), it is important to understand how they work.

 Constants in Toys are visible only within the Toys file in which they are defined.
-They always behave as though they are defined at the "top level" of the file.
-Even if you define a constant lexically "inside" a tool or a mixin, the constant does _not_ end up connected to that tool or mixin; it is always defined at the file level.
+They normally behave as though they are defined at the "top level" of the file.
+Even if you define a constant lexically "inside" a tool or a mixin, the constant does _not_ end up connected to that tool or mixin; it is defined at the file level.

     tool "test" do
       tool "unit" do